We Own the Night (film)

-We Own the Night is a 2007 American action thriller film directed and written by James Gray, co-produced by and starring Joaquin Phoenix and Mark Wahlberg, and co-starring Eva Mendes and Robert Duvall.
+We Own the Night is a 2007 American drama film directed and written by James Gray, co-produced by and starring Joaquin Phoenix and Mark Wahlberg, and co-starring Eva Mendes and Robert Duvall.
 It is the third film directed by Gray, and the second to feature Phoenix and Wahlberg together, the first being 2000's The Yards.
-The title comes from the motto of the NYPD's Street Crimes Unit, which disbanded in 2002.
+The title comes from the motto of the NYPD's Street Crimes Unit, which disbanded in 2002, and again in 2020.

 The film premiered on May 25, 2007, at the 2007 Cannes Film Festival, and was released in the United States on October 12, 2007, ultimately receiving mixed reviews from critics and grossing $55 million.